 Hidden Fees at Acorns: Points to Know

-• Acorns has a flat monthly fee that covers most activities, so there aren’t many hidden fees.
+• Acorns charges a flat monthly fee that covers most services, so there aren’t many hidden fees.

-• There are a few areas within Acorns where additional fees could be incurred.
+• However, there are a few areas within Acorns where extra fees might apply.

 Overview of Hidden Fees at Acorns

-Acorns’ flat monthly fee will cover most activities and transactions with the financial firm, although some events will incur additional charges.
-Read on for the details.
+Acorns’ flat monthly fee covers most services and transactions with the company, but some events will have extra charges.
+Read on for more details.

 Normal Fee Schedule at Acorns

-Acorns’ published fee schedule is a monthly subscription plan that all customers are required to sign up for.
-There are three choices, each with its own benefits:
+Acorns’ fee schedule is a monthly subscription that all customers must sign up for.
+There are three options, each with its own benefits:

 Personal: $3 per month